andygrunwald/things-with-buzzers-hardware/README.md

   <img src="images/buzzer-setup-hardware.png" title="The complete setup: Buzzer -> USB -> Raspberry Pi -> Computer" alt="The complete setup: Buzzer -> USB -> Raspberry Pi -> Computer">
 </p>

-_You are missing context, what this is all about?_
+_You are missing the context, what this is all about?_
 Have a look at

 * [(2) things with buzzers: websocket](https://github.com/andygrunwald/things-with-buzzers-websocket).